Fastest Local LLM Setup: Ollama vs vLLM vs llama.cpp Real Benchmarks

 For multi-GPU setups:

-- vLLM โ Best for FP16/BF16 models, excellent tensor parallelism
+- vLLM โ Best for FP16/BF16 models, excellent tensor parallelism, now with AMD ROCm support

 - ExLlamaV2 โ Best for quantized models (EXL2 format), good multi-GPU support